mswysocki/Madison-Student-Apartment-Finder/README.markdown

 >  + https://github.com/ctran/annotate_models - For development only, annotating the models to make it easier to know what the model is when dealing with the model itself.
 >
 >  + https://github.com/stympy/faker - For making 100 users with one command (local only).
 I think this might be able to be used for Listings as well.
+>
+>  + https://github.com/rspec/rspec-rails - Testing for both unit and some integration tests.
+We can obviously still choose to use Cucumber or anything else that we want but this is what I got started with.
+>
+>  + https://github.com/thoughtbot/factory_girl_rails - This allows easy creation of anything used with a database for testing.

+Testing of the project has gotten started, and to run the test suite that we have use the command 'rspec spec/' or 'rspec spec/any_folder_you_want_to_test/' ... and so on
+Some of the tests related to the admin stuff may not be passing right now and I'm not sure if that's because the tests are written incorrectly or if I need to add some stuff to the security.